cedricdekimpe/bdgest-exporter/README.md

 ## Why

-I've been collecting _bande dessinnées_ (Belgian/European/Western comic books, depending on how you call them) since I was a kid.
+I've been collecting [_bande dessinées_](https://en.wikipedia.org/wiki/Belgian_comics) (Belgian/European/Western comic books, depending on how you call them) since I was a kid.
 For years I found it hard to keep track of what I had versus what I wanted, but I never really care enough to make something to fix it.

 It all changed when my kids started their own collection.
 What was at worse a medium inconvenience slowly became more and more frustrating.
 There's nothing sadder than seeing a kid so happy to receive a new comic book, only to realise it is one he already has.